jaeksoft/opensearchserver-php-client/README.md

 ```

 Another way to send the file is by using a particular method of the Handler.
-This method does not use the Buzz HTTP client but rather directly make a CURL call, using CurlFile to send the file.
+This method does not use the Buzz HTTP client but rather directly makes a CURL call, using CurlFile to send the file.

 The file path must be given using method `filePath()` instead of `file()`, and request must be submitted using `submitFile()` instead of `submit()`.